-- Octopus
+- · Octopus

-- Small scale purse seine fishery (ring net)
+- · Small scale purse seine fishery (ring net)

-- Snapper (North Kenya Banks)
+- · Snapper (North Kenya Banks)

-- Shallow water prawn
+- · Shallow water prawn

-- Inshore basket trap
+- · Inshore basket trap

-• Small scale tuna
+- · Small scale tuna

-In YR1, the BMT prepared for each of these fisheries shall be reassessed and supported with external review.
-This will form the benchmark of each fishery.
-The working group for each selected fishery will be responsible for this process of benchmarking and shall, based on prioritisation, agree on the next step, which is the development of a 5-year Fishery Improvement Plan (FIP).
+In YR1, the BMT prepared for each of these fisheries was reassessed and supported with external review.
+This will form the benchmark of each fishery in YR 3 to 5.
+The working group for each selected fishery will be responsible for this process of benchmarking and shall, based on prioritization, agree on the next step, which is the development of a 5-year Fishery Improvement Plan (FIP).
 The FIP shall include interventions needed to understand and strengthen the management of each selected fishery.
-The BMT will also be a key indicator for the project.
 Stakeholder consultation as needed to implement FIPs shall be undertaken as appropriate.
-While implementation of the FIP is a National function, implemented by KeFS and KMFRI, engagement through the Counties where each priority fishery is significant shall be done and shall also include harmonisation with co-management structures such as JCMAs.
+While implementation of the FIP is a National function, implemented by KeFS and KMFRI, engagement through the Counties where each priority fishery is significant shall be done and shall also include harmonization with co-management structures such as JCMAs.

 Scientific research and training for priority fisheries stock assessment and surveys of critical habitats: The activity will provide updated scientific information on priority fisheries and stocks.
-The research undertaken shall be focused at the selected priority fisheries and as directed by each SMWG working towards the scientific advice needed by the AWG for the management of each priority fishery.
+The research undertaken shall be focused at the selected priority fisheries and as directed by SMWG working towards the scientific advice needed by the AWG for the management of each priority fishery.
 This research will be spearheaded by the Kenya Marine and Fisheries Research Institute in collaboration with the Kenya Fisheries Service and other relevant NGOs and shall be underpinned by following the FAO Code of Conduct for Responsible Fisheries (CCRF) and the Ecosystem Approach to Fisheries (EAF).
-The research shall be focused on priority fisheries and as prioritized by the SMWG through the FIP and may include collecting biological and catch data for quantitative stock assessments, habitat assessments and social economic assessments.
+The research shall be focused on priority fisheries and as prioritized by the SMWG through the FIP and may include collecting biological and catch data for quantitative stock assessments, habitat assessments Shallow-water Prawn Survey (Malindi Ungwana Bay), Hydroacoustic Survey (Pemba Channel area), Deepwater gear selectivity Surveys: North Kenya Banks Fishery and social economic assessments.